accountinglib/accountinglib/README.md

 [![CodeQL](https://github.com/accountinglib/accountinglib/actions/workflows/codeql.yml/badge.svg)](https://github.com/accountinglib/accountinglib/actions/workflows/codeql.yml)

 ## Open source software
-Accountinglib is open source software licensed under the LGPL, designed to promote openness, security, and trust in accounting systems.
+Accountinglib is open source software licensed under the GNU Lesser General Public License (LGPL), designed to promote openness, security, and trust in accounting systems.
 By making the code fully transparent and community-driven, it allows anyone to inspect, verify, and contribute improvements, ensuring that financial logic is reliable and not hidden behind closed, proprietary solutions.
 This openness strengthens security through peer review and builds long-term trust for customers and developers alike.

 ## Security
 Security and trust in using accountinglib is very important.
 See Security.md.